RobertoRoos/sawIntuitiveResearchKitWiki/ESTOP.md

 ## 8.2.
 Test single controller box with QLA relays in the loop

 After confirming that the power system is working, we start to add relays inside one controller box to the chain.
-Modify the connector as indicated in the following figure.
+With the modular connector setup (Section 4), you should attach the E-Stop cable to the 5-pin connector and the Termination Plug to the 4-pin connector.
+Alternatively, modify the connector as indicated in the following figure (for a 4-pin connector; 5-pin connection is similar).

 ```bash
  # assume we are testing MTML box